-(4) The address of Mr. Pfeffer is c/o SeqLL Inc., 3 Federal Street, Billerica, Massachusetts 01821.

-- (5) These shares will be issued to Mr. Gattani upon the completion of the Merger as Merger Consideration.
-Does not include restricted stock units ("RSUs") expected to be issued subsequent to completion of the Merger to purchase 675,000 shares of our common stock, which will not be vested within the 60 days following the Merger and not be exercisable until six months following the completion of the Merger. - (6) Does not include RSUs expected to be issued subsequent to completion of the Merger to purchase 150,000 shares of our common, which will not be vested within the 60 days following the Merger and not be exercisable until six months following the completion of the Merger. - (7) Does not include RSUs expected to be issued subsequent to completion of the Merger to purchase 375,000 shares of our common stock, which will not be vested within the 60 days following the Merger and not be exercisable until six months following the completion of the Merger. - (8) Does not include 41,667 RSUs expected to be granted subsequent to the completion of the Merger as directors fees that will not vest within 60 days of the closing of the Merger. - (9) Includes (i) 500 shares of common stock, (ii) 1,030 shares of common stock issuable upon the exercise of currently exercisable stock options and (iii) 8,333 RSUs expected to be granted subsequent to completion of the Merger as directors fees that will vest within 60 days of the closing of the Merger.
+- (4) The address of Mr. Pfeffer is c/o SeqLL Inc., 3 Federal Street, Billerica, Massachusetts 01821. - (5) Does not include restricted stock units ("RSUs") expected to be issued subsequent to completion of the Merger to purchase 120,000 shares of our common stock, which will not be vested within the 60 days following the Merger and not be exercisable until six months following the completion of the Merger. - (6) Does not include RSUs expected to be issued subsequent to completion of the Merger to purchase 300,000 shares of our common, which will not be vested within the 60 days following the Merger and not be exercisable until six months following the completion of the Merger. - (7) Does not include 33,334 RSUs expected to be granted subsequent to the completion of the Merger as directors fees that will not vest within 60 days of the closing of the Merger. - (8) Includes (i) 500 shares of common stock, (ii) 1,030 shares of common stock issuable upon the exercise of currently exercisable stock options and (iii) 6,666 RSUs expected to be granted subsequent to completion of the Merger as directors fees that will vest within 60 days of the closing of the Merger. - (9) These shares will be issued to IDC upon consummation of the Merger as Merger Consideration.
+These shares will be subject to a pledge agreement to be entered into with the lender under the Term Note.
+In the event of a default by either IDC or Lyneer under the Term Note prior to the restructuring or repayment of their joint and several debt obligations, the lenders under the Term Note would be able to foreclose upon IDC's equity interest in our company, which would result in a change in control of our company.